Postsecondary Access to Transition After

 who become ill or injured at school will need to be seen in the clinic for

 care.
 If a student phones or texts a parent/guardian reporting he/she is not

-clinic to be evaluated, as the clinic staff needs to directly communicate with
+to be evaluated, as the clinic staff needs to directly communicate with the

-the parent/guardian.
-If the student appears too ill/injured to remain in
+parent/guardian.
+If the student appears too ill/injured to remain in school,

-school, the clinic staff will contact parents/guardians to make the
+the clinic staff will contact parents/guardians to make arrangements for the

 a student is ill or injured and must be dismissed early, the student will only

 be released to those listed on the Emergency Medical Authorization Form.
 Dismissal procedure of ill or injured students

 School students may be released only to a parent

 whose signature is on file in the school office or to a